Recently updated on February 10th, 2026 at 11:19 am

 Visit the American Landing Beaches

 One option is to follow the story of D-Day through the American sector.
-Walk in the footsteps of USA forces, retracing the paths of American troops on D-Day.
-Visit Sainte-Mère-Église, the first town liberated by US paratroopers, and the Airborne Museum, where the story of the paratroopers is brought to life through original artefacts, soundscapes and a walk-through replica of a C-47 aircraft.
+Walk in the footsteps of U.S. forces, retracing the paths of American troops on D-Day.
+Visit Sainte-Mère-Église, the first town liberated by U.S. paratroopers, and the Airborne Museum, where the story of the paratroopers is brought to life through original artefacts, soundscapes and a walk-through replica of a C-47 aircraft.
 You’ll then continue to Utah beach where moving stories of courage come to life, before ending the day with a commemorative ceremony on Omaha beach.

 Visit the Commonwealth Landing Beaches